 Will there be Grove Kids?

 Our Grove Kids have begun meeting, but it looks a little different from before.
 There is a station in the foyer where parents can check in their kids.
-Then, they will sit together as a family for worship, and Steve will dismiss the kids to meet up with their teacher before the message begins.
-Kids will watch their Bible story, then play either in the fellowship hall or on the playground, depending on weather.
+Then, they will sit together as a family for worship, and Steve will dismiss the kids to meet up with their teachers before the message begins.
+Kids will watch their Bible story, then play.

 We also have activity sheets for children who stay in service with their parents.
 Kids can show Steve their completed activity sheet after service and get a candy bar!

 There will be individual pre-packaged communion on tables in the foyer that you will pick up on your way to the worship center.
 During communion we will not get up as we usually do, but we will be taking communion at our seats.
 These are individually packaged and sealed containing both elements.